interglobalvision/text-adventure/story.md

 ---

-####[8] Front space - West wall
+##[8] Front space - West wall

 You are standing at the western wall of the front space.
 You feel small.
+On the wall are two two-part WORKS by David Hockney.
 To the EAST there is a square table with laptops.

+`> WORKS`

+*go to [8a]*

+`> EAST`

+*go to [4]*

+`> NORTH`

+*go to [8]*

+`> EAST`

+*go to [2]*

+`> NORTHEAST`

+*go to [4]*

 ---

+###[8a] David Hockney - Geometric Waves and Views of the Sea

+//

+---

-####[9] Front space - Northwest
+##[9] Front space - Northwest

 You are in the northwest corner of the front space.
 You feel like you are moving although you are not.
 To the SOUTHEAST there is a square table with laptops.

 ---

-####[10] Darkroom
+###[9a] video projection

+//

+*go to [9]*

 ---

+###[9b] Dennis Oppenheim - Ghost Trip

+You see on the wall a triptych of large paper works framed in plexiglass.
+The one on the left: a rather blue bird's eye photograph of terrain.
+On the second of the three panels you read black text on white:

+GHOST TRIP 1976.
+PROJECT PROPOSAL FOR:
+WESTERN UNITED STATES.
+DIMENSIONS: 400 FEET.
+MATERIALS: PLOWED EARTH.

+You think of the approximation of physical space in data...and the limitations of the documentation of art.
+The third panel of the triptych is a map and you wonder if it resembles at all the other two panels.
+You recall something from Borges, an introduction to a story maybe, that spoke something of a map so precise it became as large as the area it was meant to represent.
+You think you remember something from Baudrillard that mentioned that verse but you quickly give up on remembering.

+*go to [9]*

+---

+##[10] Darkroom

+---

-####[11] Back space - South
+##[11] Back space - South

 You are at the south end of the back space; the southwest corner of the gallery.
 You feel brave.
-On the wall to the south are a LITHOGRAPH by Bruce Nauman, a SMALL PRINT by Chris Burden, a LARGE PRINT by Guy de Cointet, an INKSTAMP by Ed Keinholz, and a PRINT by Lee Mullican.
+On the wall to the south are a framed PRINTOUT by Barbara Turner Smith, a Seth Price TEXT hanging from a chain, a SMALL PRINT by Chris Burden, a LARGE PRINT by Guy de Cointet, an INKSTAMP by Ed Keinholz, and a PRINT by Lee Mullican.
 To the WEST is the warehouse.
 To NORTH is the back space of the gallery, and to the EAST is the front space.

-`> LITHOGRAPH`
+`> PRINTOUT`

 *go to [11a]*

+`> TEXT`

+*go to [11b]*

 `> SMALL PRINT`

-*go to [11b]*
+*go to [11c]*

+// Revise

 `> LARGE PRINT`

-*go to [11c]*
+*go to [11d]*

 `> INKSTAMP`